emlynoregan/sUTL-spec/README.md

 Also note that if you want to separate the concerns of acceptance testing an required transform from testing your own transform, you can write the acceptance tests as part of a separate, "testing" transform, and require it in your own transform.
 Separated like this, you can also consume someone else's test transforms rather than writing your own.

 ### Naming
 To be publishable, ie: to be able to be required by another transform, the declaration must include a name.
-This is actually a list of strings.
-The list can be as long as desired, constructing a name from the most specific to the most general. eg:
+This is a structured string, which should include naming from most specific to most general, separated by underscores. eg: "map_basics_emlynoregan_com"
-  ["map", "basics", "emlynoregan.com"]
 In a "requires" list, a requirement matches the first declaration it finds where the require name is equal to or is a prefix of the declaration's name.

-eg: A requirement of ["map", "basics"] would match a declaration name of ["map", "basics", "emlynoregan.com"], but it would also match ["map", "basics", "mock"].
+eg: A requirement of "map_basics" would match a declaration name of "map_basics_emlynoregan_com", but it would also match "map_basics_mock".
 This construct should allow dependency injection semantics to be achieved.

 A recommmended convention is that all of your declaration names should have a final element which is a domain name you own, eg: "emlynoregan.com".
 This acts as a namespace separating your transforms from those of others.
 This is only a convention, however, and may be broken for lots of reasons, not least of which is to substitute alternative versions of libraries to prebuilt transforms.